rio/enabling-experimentation-talk/README.md

 # Part 5: Infrastucture

+Quickly deploying some services to play with is nice.
+But what if you want to play with something more on the infrastructure side of things like a service mesh.
+This requires cluster admin access and luckily we have that since we're running our own cluster.

 ## Deploying linkerd

 1. Lets see how our cuttlefish deals with a service mesh.
 Install linkerd by running the following task and wait for it to complete.
+Igrnore any port-forward popups that might appear.

     ```bash
     task linkerd-install